Aeldit/Cyan/README.md

 How to do this ?

-1. Download the file `translations.properties`
+1. Download the file `translations.json`
    located [here](https://github.com/Aeldit/Cyan/tree/1.19.3/docs) and put it in your Minecraft server folder (`minecraft/config/cyan`)
 2. Then you can translate the file to any language you want